SidK123/project-2/docs/path-prof.md

 # Path Profiling

 In this task, you will implement a Wizard monitor to detect all unique paths executed in functions across the program, and report the number of times each of them were executed.

-A path will consist of an ordered list of program counters.
+A path consists of an ordered list of program counters.
 These program counters represent the target of any instruction that may change the control flow of the program (i.e branches, if/else).

-To disallow arbitrarily long paths, paths are terminated when returning from a function and at the `loop` bytecode.
+Essentially, the list contains the first pc of every basic block executed in the path.

+Each function contains a set of paths that go through it.
 Entering a function is the first entry in a path, represented by `pc=0`.
 As a result, every execution of a function will generate at least one path.

+A path is termined when returning from a function and at a `loop` bytecode.
 When encountering a loop bytecode, terminate the path.
 This path should end with the PC of the loop bytecode.
 Start new paths again with the PC of the `loop` bytecode after terminating it.
 This prevents aliasing of paths under specific circumstances.